Search

 This course meets the English major requirements for a course literature of the 16th century (either Medieval through 16th century or 16th century through 18th century) and the diversity requirement for a course related to race, gender, sexuality, disability, ethnicity, and/or postcolonial issues.
 Course assignments will include short papers, discussion posts, in-class tests and a final paper or project.

-Medieval through Sixteenth Century and Sixteenth Century through Eighteenth Century Time Periods
+Medieval through Sixteenth Century, Sixteenth Century through Eighteenth, and Century Time, or Twentieth Century to the Present Time Period

 Literary and Cultural Studies Concentration